ahoys/gpt-discord/README.md

 - Discord application for the bot.
 - Modern Node.js installed.

-### Discord application configuration

-You need to invite the bot onto your server.
-When doing this, make sure you have allowed "bot", "applications.commands", "send messages" and "add reactions".

 ## Configuration

 Create an .env file at the root of the project folder.